VandeurenGlenn/typescript-monorepo-test/README.md

 - No use of rollup, pure TypeScript
 - IF POSSIBLE, no relative paths for the import because it sort of defeats the purpose of having a monorepo here.

+You can use `npm run build` from root to build everything.